s-ifti/kinesis-analytics-sample-cars/Readme.md

 ````
 ./target folder will contain the shaded kinesis-analytics-sample-cars-1.0.jar ready for deployment to AWS Kinesis Analytics as a Java App.

-### Build (Using AWS Code Pipeline)

-As an alternate to building locally, you can use provided Cloud Formation template (flink-1.6.2-build-sample.yml) to build sample project jar files in the cloud (this will also generate  flink kinesis connector jar for any future projects use).

-Once Code Build is completed, simply check the output artifacts of the cloud formation stack and copy the built jar files from the S3 bucket to locally or to another S3 folder for deployment as kinesis analytics service.

-You can also skip copyin the jar file and use the generated jar file (uploaded to the S3 bucket by Code pipeline) to be executed as Kinesis Analytics Java (Flink) app.

 ### Simulating source stream